Lilly Roadstones/Getty Images

 Electronic funds withdrawal

 When you get to the end of your computer tax-filing chores and find you owe, EFW will be one of your payment choices.
-Have your checkbook handy -- not to write a check, but to enter some account numbers that the IRS wants.
 You'll be asked for your personal account number, what type of account it is (savings or checking) and the financial institution's routing number.

 In most instances, electronic funds withdrawal is free.
-But when you call about the routing number, it wouldn't hurt to confirm that your bank or credit union does indeed allow such transfers at no cost.
+But it wouldn't hurt to confirm with your bank or credit union that it does indeed allow such transfers at no cost.

 Electronic Federal Tax Payment System

-You can also avoid credit card and possible bank fees by using the federal Electronic Federal Tax Payment System, known as EFTPS.
-Businesses have been using EFTPS for years to directly transfer various taxes to the IRS.
-Now the agency is stepping up efforts to get individual taxpayers to use the system.
+Another way to avoid credit card and possible bank fees is by using the federal Electronic Federal Tax Payment System, known as EFTPS.

-EFTPS is a free service and is available year-round.
-Individual taxpayers can make use of EFTPS to pay taxes associated with more than 2 dozen tax forms, including the family of 1040 forms (estimated and amended returns, too).
+EFTPS has been used by businesses for years.
+It is a free service, available year-round.
+Individual taxpayers can make use of EFTPS to pay taxes associated with more than two dozen tax forms, including the family of 1040 forms (estimated and amended returns, too).

 Cash payments, too

-New in 2016 is an option to pay your tax bill in cash.
-The IRS has partnered with Official Payments and PayNearMe to allow taxpayers to make cash tax payments at participating 7-Eleven stores.
+Last year the IRS introduced an option to pay your tax bill in cash.
+The agency partnered with Official Payments and PayNearMe to allow taxpayers to make cash tax payments at participating 7-Eleven stores.

-For more information on electronic tax options, check out the Bankrate feature "Ways to electronically file your return" and "Getting the most from tax software" for selecting tax software with which you can electronically file your return and pay any tax due.
+For more information on electronic tax options, check out the Bankrate's feature "Ways to electronically file your return."